Frequently Asked Questions About Personal Injury

 Within the last 10 years, it has become increasingly difficult to settle cases without filing suit, mainly because insurance companies and corporations have made an industrywide standard procedure to offer minimal compensation to people injured by the carelessness or negligence of their policyholders and employees.

 Unfortunately, it is often necessary to file a lawsuit to get fair compensation.
 Once a case is in “litigation,” Rosenthal & Kreeger LLP works to prepare it as if it were going to trial.
 This ensures that most lawsuits are settled during litigation on terms that are favorable to our clients without going to trial.

-In a small percentage of cases, when an insurance company or corporation, or its lawyers, will not settle a lawsuit fairly, a jury trial is necessary.
+In a small percentage of cases, when an insurance company or corporation will not settle a lawsuit fairly, a jury trial is necessary.
 At Rosenthal & Kreeger LLP, we prepare every case as if it were going to trial so that we can present a case to the jury that will result in the best outcome possible.

 ( Back to top)

 What Should I Look For In A Personal Injury Attorney And Why Should I Choose Rosenthal & Kreeger LLP?

 In today’s world, consumers have more choices than ever, including a wide choice of personal injury attorneys.
 There are several factors that you should consider when hiring an attorney, including the following:

 It may seem obvious, but having an attorney with extensive experience in the area of personal injury is critical.
 The type of experience the lawyer has is more important than the number of years in practice.
 An attorney who does not have extensive litigation or trial experience is unlikely to know the best possible value of your case or how to seek the best recovery through litigation if necessary.